HONDA REFLEX (NSS250)

 During its run, the main competitors to the Reflex were Yamaha’s Morphous (2006 - 2008) and Kymco’s Grandvista 250 (2005 - 2011).
 Kymco has since replaced the Grandvista with their newer Downtown scooter that comes in 200 and 300cc sizes.
 Kymco has always offered a strong collection of 250cc scoters, so the Xciting 250, Yager/Frost 200 and Bet & Win 250 are also worth having a look at in this class.
 Piaggio also sells a range of BV scooters from 200cc to 500cc, with some of the smaller models (200 - 350cc) competing well with the Reflex.

 Of the above mentioned competitors, only the Xciting 250 also offered ABS.
 The Yamaha is most touring oriented of the bunch with its mind boggling collection of storage spaces, while the Grandvista 250 and Bet & Win 250 are tops for value.
 The Reflex finds its place as one of the highest performers in the group.
 It’s one of the fastest 250 (top speed) in the group and it offers solid braking and decent handling so it’s a fun scooter in the curves.
 It’s also light for its size, which makes it more enjoyable.
 Like any Honda, the Reflex is very well engineered and long lasting.

-OWNER REVIEWS - Browse the Honda Reflex Owner Reviews
+OWNER REVIEWS (29) - Browse Reflex Owner Reviews REVIEW - Add Your Review

 * ABS (optional) and rear disc brake